Gabe1L2/ClashRoyaleWarTracker/README.md

 ## 🎯 Project Overview

-I am creating this project to gain more experience with full-stack .NET development and to gain exposure to technologies I have not previously worked with, including **Razor Pages** and **Entity Framework Core**.
-This project is still in progress with only some pieces working right now, but I am actively working on it as I have time.
+I am creating this project to gain more experience with full-stack .NET development and to gain exposure to technologies in the .NET ecosystem, including **Razor Pages** and **Entity Framework Core**.
+This project is still in progress but it is functional, and I am adding more features as time allows.

-**What this project will eventually allow you to do** is automatically keep track of your Clash Royale clan(s)'s war stats, which need to be updated weekly to maintain accurate historical data and performance analytics.
+What this project allows you do is automatically keep track of your Clash Royale clan(s)'s war stats, getting updated weekly to maintain accurate historical data and performance analytics.

+This is a private application, in that you can run this for yourself and your clan(s).
+I will be setting up a guest login so anyone can see the features available

 ## 🚀 Current Status

 **🟢 Working Features:**
 - ✅ Clan management (Add, Update, Delete, View)
+- ✅ Player statistics and averages
 - ✅ Integration with Clash Royale API
 - ✅ Entity Framework Core with SQL Server
 - ✅ User authentication with ASP.NET Core Identity